tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

-# Decorator Driven Dynamic Forms version 2.0.0-a.1
+# Decorator Driven Dynamic Forms version 3.0.0-a

 > Opinionated way to create dynamic forms with **no json** , **no inheritance**
 > just use **decorators**

-## What is new in version 2.0.0-a.1
+## What is new in this version

-1. fixed issues associated with creating multiple instances of the same form entity this can be done now.
-2. cleaning code base to be more reliable
-3. removed `@SplittedDateRange`
-4. changed some other APIs so use the docs per version
+1- added readonly to meta data of control to enable fields to be readonly 2- added enableFn to controls meta to make them enabled or disabled based on form state some useful scenarios is to choose from radio to enable part of the form
+3- added form update strategy to form meta data so now we can choose form update strategy eager or lazy.

 ## Project Goals